 - A48.
-Indicators that may suggest that significant transactions that are outside the normal course of business for the entity, or that otherwise appear to be unusual, may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets include: - The form of such transactions appears overly complex (for example, the transaction involves multiple entities within a consolidated group or multiple unrelated third parties). - Management has not discussed the nature of and accounting for such transactions with those charged with governance of the entity, and there is inadequate documentation. - Management is placing more emphasis on the need for a particular accounting treatment than on the underlying economics of the transaction.
+Indicators that may suggest that significant transactions that are outside the normal course of business for the entity, or that otherwise appear to be unusual, may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets include: - The form of such transactions appears overly complex (for example, the transaction involves multiple entities within a consolidated group or multiple unrelated third parties). - Management has not discussed the nature of and accounting for such transactions with those charged with governance of the entity, and there is inadequate documentation. - Management is placing more emphasis on the need for a particular accounting treatment than on the underlying economics of the transaction. - Transactions that involve non-consolidated related parties, including special purpose entities, have not been properly reviewed or approved by those charged with governance of the entity. - The transactions involve previously unidentified related parties or parties that do not have the substance or the financial strength to support the transaction without assistance from the entity under audit.

-&lt;sup>19 SSA 540, "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures," paragraph 9.
+19 SSA 540, Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures, paragraph 9.